USFWS/secas/_posts/2021-12-20-apply-to-join-the-Southeast-Blueprint-user-support-team.md

 ---
 published: false
 ---
-SECAS is hiring new user support staff for the Southeast Blueprint!
+SECAS is hiring up to three new user support staff for the Southeast Blueprint!
 You can apply here via USAJobs:

 Federal employees: https://www.usajobs.gov/job/627184400
 Open to anyone:  https://www.usajobs.gov/job/627220300